EddyRivasLab/hmmer/README.md

 depends on the Easel library, also at [github](https://github.com/EddyRivasLab/easel).

-Don't use github as a source of "official" HMMER release code.
+We don't intend github to be a source of "official" HMMER release code.
 Our release tarballs bundle up some convenient stuff that you have to be able to create for yourself if you're trying to do it from our github repository.

 ### to download and build the current source code release: